 OF THE UNIVERSITY OF SOUTH BOHEMIA IN ČESKÉ BUDĚJOVICE

-(1) The University of South Bohemia in České Budějovice (hereinafter referred to as the "USB") is a public higher education institution of university type pursuant to Act No. 111/1998 Coll., On Higher Education Institutions and on the Amendment to Other Acts (Higher Education Act), as amended (hereinafter only "Act") and the Statutes of the University of South Bohemia in České Budějovice (hereinafter referred to as the "Statutes") is the basic document of the USB, which is defined by these basic data:
+(1) The University of South Bohemia in České Budějovice (hereinafter referred to as the "USB") is a public higher education institution of a university type pursuant to Act No. 111/1998 Coll., On Higher Education Institutions and on the Amendment to Other Acts (Higher Education Act), as amended (hereinafter as the "Act") and the Statutes of the University of South Bohemia in České Budějovice (hereinafter referred to as the "Statutes") is a fundamental document of the USB, which is defined by the following basic information:

-- abbreviated name: USB (JU in Czech language)
+b) Abbreviated name: USB (“JU” in the Czech language)

-(3) Foreign language versions of the USB are:
+(3) Foreign language versions of the name of the USB are:

-(1) The USB is a supreme centre of education, independent knowledge and creative activities focused on scientific, cultural, social and economic development of society which fulfils the mission of a public higher education institution of university type pursuant to § 1 of the Act.
+(1) As a supreme centre of education, independent knowledge and creative activities, the USB is focused on scientific, cultural, social and economic development of the society and it fulfils the mission of a public higher education institution of a university type pursuant to Section 1 of the Act by its activities.

 (5) To support its activities, the USB creates and provides:

-- working and study conditions within its financial, material and spatial possibilities,
+a) conditions for work or study within its financial, material and spatial capabilities,

-- provision for sporting and cultural activities related to the fulfilment of the USB mission, including support of activities of associations and communities gathering members of the USB academic community whose activities contribute to fulfilment of the USB mission,
+c) conditions for sporting and cultural activities related to the fulfilment of the USB mission, including support of activities of associations and communities gathering members of the academic community of the USB whose activities contribute to the fulfilment of the USB mission,

-- provision for social welfare including student accommodation and meal provision for students and employees in its own dedicated facilities,
+d) social welfare conditions including student accommodation and meal provision for students and employees in its own dedicated facilities,

 ACADEMIC COMMUNITY, ACADEMIC SYMBOLS AND CEREMONIES

-(1) The USB academic community consists of its academic staff and students.
+(1) The academic community of the USB consists of its academic staff and students.

-(2) Academic staff of the USB includes professors, associate professors, extraordinary professors, professional assistants, assistants, lecturers and science, research and development staff who according to their employment relation with the USB perform pedagogical work or creative activities.
+(2) Academic staff of the USB includes professors, associate professors, adjunct professors, professional assistants, assistants, lecturers and science, research and development staff who according to their employment relationship with the USB perform pedagogical work and creative activities.

-(3) The legal status of a student is governed by Section 61 to 63 of the Act.
-An applicant for a USB degree programme becomes a student on the day of enrolment to a degree programme at the relevant Faculty.
-A person who was granted an interruption of studies according to Section 54 of the Act shall reinstate the student status on the date of re-enrolment in the studies.
+(3) The legal status of a student is governed by Sections 61 to 63 of the Act.
+An applicant for a USB degree programme becomes a student on the day of enrolment to a degree programme at the relevant faculty.
+A person who was granted an interruption of studies according to Section 54 of the Act shall be reinstated to the student status on the date of re-enrolment in the studies.
 A student ceases to be considered a student on the date of completion of studies pursuant to Section 55, paragraph 1 and Section 56, paragraph 1 and 2 of the Act, or on the date of interruption of studies pursuant to Section 54 of the Act.
-Participation in a Lifelong Learning Programme does not grant the participant a legal status of a student.
+Participation in a Lifelong Learning Programme does not grant the participant the legal status of a student.

-(4) The USB academic community is a common and integral guarantor of academic freedoms and rights of each of its members.
+(4) The academic community of the USB is a common and integral guarantor of academic freedoms and rights of each of its members.
 At the same time, it is the responsibility of all members of the academic community to defend and develop these freedoms and rights.

-(5) The USB academic community is convened to discuss major issues or Ordinances within the USB.
+(5) The academic community of the USB is convened to discuss major issues or ordinances within the competences of the USB.

-(1) The designation "Visiting Professor" may be used by a teacher of another Czech or foreign higher education institution who has been granted the designation by the Rector upon a Dean's proposal during their presence at the USB.
-The Visiting Professor shall be issued an appointment decree certifying their status and defining the mission of the Visiting Professor corresponding to the activities of a professor or associated professor and the duration of their stay.
+(1) The designation "visiting professor" may be used by a member of the academic staff of another Czech or foreign higher education institution who has been granted the designation by the Rector upon a proposal of the Dean of the faculty in question.
+The visiting professor shall be issued an appointment decree certifying their status and defining the mission of the visiting professor corresponding to the activities of a professor or associate professor and the duration of their stay.

-(2) Visiting Professors are considered members of the USB academic staff for the duration of their stay.
+(2) Visiting professors are considered members of the academic staff of the USB for the duration of their stay.

-(3) Visiting professors may be members of Board of Examiners for state examination only if they meet the requirements set out in Section 53 (2) of the Act.
+(3) Visiting professors may be members of the Board of Examiners for state examination only if they meet the requirements defined in Section 53 (2) of the Act.

-(1) Professor Emeritus at the USB may be appointed form the ranks of retired USB Professors.
-Professors Emeriti are appointed by the Rector upon a proposal from a Dean and a statement from the Scientific Board of the relevant USB Faculty.
+(1) Professor emeritus at the USB may be appointed from the ranks of retired professors of the USB or professors who are retired and used to be employees of the USB.
+Professors emeriti are appointed by the Rector upon a proposal from the Dean of the relevant faculty after a statement from the Scientific Board of the faculty of the USB.

-(2) Professor Emeritus at the USB is an honorary title which does not establish membership in the USB academic community.
-Professors Emeriti are entitled to participate in creative activities of the USB and to use its facilities and information technology for this purpose.
-Professors Emeriti have the right to be given the floor the USB academic community meetings.
-A professor emeritus appointment does not create any employment rights.
+(2) Professor emeritus at the USB is an honorary title which does not establish membership in the academic community of the USB.
+Professors emeriti are entitled to participate in creative activities of the USB and to use its facilities and information technologies for this purpose.
+Professors emeriti have the right to be given the floor at meetings of the academic community of the USB.
+A professor emeritus appointment does not establish any employment rights.

-(1) USB grants a honorary degree "doctor honoris causa", abbreviated as "dr. h. c. "(hereafter referred to as" honorary degree ") to important domestic and foreign persons who have made a significant contribution to the development of the areas of the USB's focus.
+(1) The USB grants an honorary degree "doctor honoris causa", abbreviated as "dr. h. c. "(hereafter referred to as" honorary degree ") to important domestic and foreign persons who have made a significant contribution to the development of the areas of the USB's focus.

 (2) Decisions to award the honorary degree lie with the Scientific Board of the USB.
 Proposals may be submitted by:

 (3) The proposed person must give their consent to being awarded an honorary degree in advance.
-This shall be asked by the Rector after preliminary approval of the USB Scientific Board.
+After a preliminary approval of the Scientific Board of the USB, the Rector shall ask for the consent.
 Honorary degrees are awarded at a special academic ceremony.

 (4) The following persons are entitled to use the USB gowns during ceremonial occasions: